This learning block represents one week’s work. Aim to watch at least one video and choose at least one activity or project to complete.

 What if EVERYTHING you learned was this much fun?

 This is the trailer for A Plastic Ocean.

 If you are really interested in this topic and who want to dig a little deeper, I recommend spending the time watching the full documentary A Plastic Ocean.
 To rent the full movie on YouTube, check with your parents and then click here.

 If you want a shorter introduction to plastics and their impact on marine and bird life, for older kids, then Plastic Ocean (below) is a good place to start.

 Follow it up with Kids Against Plastic, a TedEx talk by two young ladies talk to adults and kids about solutions to single use plastics.

 For younger children, Octonauts Keeping the Sea Clean, is a good intro to ocean conservation without getting too scary or sharing graphic images of dead or dying animals.

 Next, find a few pieces of plastic around your house, maybe a bottle cap, or a piece of plastic food packaging.
 Add that to your ocean zones project.

 Once you understand a bit about the problem, start brainstorming solutions.
 Make a list of five ways that you can help solve the plastics in the ocean problem.
 Choose ONE and start right now.
 Maybe you want to make a video, or write a paragraph, or make an infographic poster sharing your idea with other people.

-Did you know we have MUCH MORE to learn about Oceans on Beyond School?
+Did you know we have MUCH MORE to learn about Oceans at Omnis School?